floesche/LED-Display_G4_Documentation/docs/driver.md

 # Driver PCB

 The driver board measures 40×40mm² and has four 4×4 male pins (>=v0.3) or two 2×6 female sockets (v0.2) on the bottom layer.
-The top of the driver board is either covered in LEDs (>=v1.0) or has connectors to commodity LED matrices.
+The top of the driver board is either covered in LEDs (>=v1.0) or has connectors to off-the-shelf LED matrices.

 Internally the board is divided into four quadrants, each of which receives data through the connector via the I²C protocol.
 Each quadrant has a micro controller unit (MCU) that translates the incoming signals into turing the LEDs on and off.